1967 Rose Bowl: Game summary

 As 1967 was an odd-numbered year, the Athletic Association of Western Universities (AAWU) representative (USC) was designated the home team and wore cardinal red jerseys while Purdue, the visiting team, wore white jerseys with gold pants and helmets.

-The game was a defensive struggle.
-Neither team scored in the first quarter and with each team reaching the end zone only once in the second quarter, the halftime score was 7–7.
+The game was played largely defensively.
+Neither team scored in the first quarter.
+Both teams only reached the end zone once in the second quarter.
+The halftime score was 7–7.
 Purdue took a 14–7 lead in the third quarter after a touchdown run by fullback Perry Williams.
 With less than two minutes to play, USC scored a touchdown on a Troy Winslow pass to Rod Sherman for 19 yards.
-Coach John McKay decided to try for a two-point conversion to secure the win against the favored Boilermakers, but Purdue's George Catavolos intercepted the pass in the end zone to preserve the 14–13 victory.
+Coach John McKay decided to try for a two-point conversion to secure the win against Purdue, but Purdue's George Catavolos intercepted the pass in the end zone to preserve the 14–13 victory.